kazie/blog-about-anything/docs/_posts/2022-12-20-TZ-strikes-again.md

 > So, you thought it would be __easy__ buying some tickets for a live that you wanted to watch?
 > _Think again!_

+So, the live show was on the television channel of [TV Asahi (テレビ朝日)](https://en.wikipedia.org/wiki/TV_Asahi).
+And as they're somewhat modern enough, one would guess that the show I wanted to watch would simply have a "buy" button maybe?

+No, that's silly!
+A __buy__ button?
+For the __specific thing you want to watch__?
+Who would design a system like that!

+Here you buy _token currencies_, or as we sometimes call it jokingly in Swedish, (smurfbär)[https://www.aftonbladet.se/nyheter/a/J1lvwP/barnens-ipad-spel-kostade-50-000-kr] as there was early many parents that noticed their wallets getting emptied by their children playing games on their early Apple devices.

+So, to buy my live show, I need to spend `580` "coins", and in order to buy said amount of coins.
+I can buy the exact amount of needed coins right? ...
+Well, sorta?
+In order to acquire `580` coins exactly, I need to buy:

+- 250 coins _monthly plan(月額チャージ)_
+- 300 coins
+- 30 coins

+By buying the monthly plan, I saved ¥550, but I had to make sure that I cancel the monthly subscription.

+_Gee_, one need to do **math** in order to save money, by not buying an excessive amount of coins, as well as understand things in order to cancel a subscription I didn't want.

 ### Time of the Live

+It was Sunday, I woke up, happy and excited for the  2 hours live show.

+I used my VPN, which also was needed to buy my ticket, and came to a page where there was a live chat with other excited, although overwhelmingly Japanese audience.

+The clock was ticking down to the show, and I saw the Japanese people starting to chat about sudden background music (`BGM`).

+>  _Huh?
+There is no pre-video or BGM?_
+I was thinking to myself, but I kept  waiting, and waiting.
+And I see as I realise that the show has __started__, but __I__ could see nothing - just the live chat and excited people social media!!

 #### Pain

+> Can it be that my Mullvad is blocked?

+In panic I tried to buy one of those horrible, shitty VPN's, to no avail.
+Of course their code doesn't work well on _LINUX_.

+As a backup I tried my phone, since installing their `app` is easier, although it was still painful to get it to work - I got to the page, and same, nothing, __there is no video__.

+What can I say, I was kind of overwhelmed with distress and emotions.
+Why didn't it work?
+I could __buy__ the service, but I cannot __watch__ it, what a load of _B\*llsh\*t_!! 😭

+But maybe, since it has a live archive until the 9'th of January, I may find a solution somehow - but now my day was ruined, and I did not experience the __live__ part of the live-event.

 ### What was wrong?

+👆 Well, remember the title of this blog-post up above? 👆

+> Date & time bugs, strikes again. 😱

+Yeah, it was a localization bug that had struck me...

+Apparently the Japanese web-code was checking what _time_ it was.
+This by extracting the __local__ date and time, and with this information it decided:
+_Oh, you're early to the event, this event starts at `18:30` but it is currently `10:30`, no need to load the video platform for this video yet!_

+So I got to try that if I set the `tz` to `Asia/Tokyo`, on my computer (or Smartphone), I would have been able to watch it live, as this fix was still required to watch the archive afterwards.

+Here I am today.
+I got __burned__ by yet another date-time bug, and this time it gave me personal distress and some temporary emotional damage.
+But I am thus also a bit wiser.
+I swear, that I will never stop my fight to help and educate and spread the word of these problems.

+But at least my weekend didn't get ruined, as I did get to see the show, and it was just as well worth all of this wild ride.
+As I did get to watch the event, before it is maybe lost through the sands of time.